-- Withdraw the required volume of TEVIMBRA from the vial(s). - Transfer solution into an intravenous infusion bag containing 0.9% Sodium Chloride Injection, USP to prepare an infusion solution with a final concentration of 2 mg/mL to 5 mg/mL. - Mix diluted solution by gentle inversion to avoid foaming or excessive shearing of the solution.
+- Withdraw 20 mL of TEVIMBRA from two vials of TEVIMBRA (for a total of 200 mg in 20 mL). - Transfer solution into an intravenous infusion bag containing 0.9% Sodium Chloride Injection, USP to prepare an infusion solution with a final concentration of 2 mg/mL to 5 mg/mL. - Mix diluted solution by gentle inversion to avoid foaming or excessive shearing of the solution.
 Do not shake. - TEVIMBRA is for single use only.
 Discard any unused portion left in the vial.